Female seminary: History

 The Bethlehem Female Seminary was founded in 1742 in Germantown, Pennsylvania.
 Established as a seminary for girls, it eventually became the Moravian Seminary and College for Women and later merged with nearby schools to become the coeducational Moravian College.
 The Girls' School of the Single Sister's House was founded in 1772 in what is now Winston-Salem, North Carolina.
 Originally established as a primary school, it later became an academy (high school) and finally a college.
-It is the oldest female educational establishment that is still a women's college (Salem College), and the oldest female institution in the Southern United States.
+Now known as Salem College, it is the oldest female educational establishment that is still a women's college and the oldest female institution in the Southern United States.

 Female seminaries were a cultural phenomenon across the United States in the mid-nineteenth century.
 They succeeded the boarding school, which had offered a more family-like atmosphere.
 In contrast, seminaries were often larger institutions run by more professional teachers, equivalent to men's colleges.
 Such parity between men's and women's education had been demanded by notable educators and women's rights activists such as Emma Willard and Catharine Beecher.
 Willard founded the Troy Female Seminary in 1821, which is hailed as the first institute in the US for women's higher education.
 Beecher (the sister of Harriet Beecher Stowe) founded the Hartford Female Seminary in 1823, promoted female education and teaching in the American West in the 1830s, and in 1851 started the American Women's Educational Association.
 Much was at stake in women's education, which was reflected in the very name "seminary":

 In the early nineteenth century the word seminary began to replace the word academy.
 The new word connoted a certain seriousness.
 The seminary saw its task primarily as professional preparation.
 The male seminary prepared men for the ministry; the female seminary took as its earnest job the training of women for teaching and for Republican motherhood.

 Of 6085 seminaries and academies operating in the United States in the period circa 1850, fully half were devoted to women, many of them started by Evangelical Christians.
 The female seminary movement helped foster a huge growth in female literacy; the rate went from being half that of males to matching it.

 Some seminaries were converted to coeducational institutions.
 For example, the Green River Female Academy in Todd County, Kentucky admitted men and changed its name.
 It is now known as the University of the Cumberlands.